Geisinger traces source of NICU infection that killed three infants to equipment used to prepare donor breast milk

 At the time, officials said, there was no written policy in place for cleaning equipment.
 The hospital has since switched to single-use equipment.

-The State Department of Health cited the hospital for not having a policy in place.
+The State Department of Health cited the hospital for not having a policy in place, adding that it has worked with Geisinger to resolve any public health concerns and to ensure that appropriate follow-up measures occurred.

+“We also want to emphasize that breast milk is the best food for infants, including premature infants, if possible,” said a spokesperson for the State Department of Health.
+“Proper handling and storage of breast milk is an essential step to assuring safety.
+This is particularly important for premature babies.

+“In addition, donor breast milk is considered safe and is essential for infants that need it.”